4nikerin/zod-valid/README.md

 Creates a Zod schema that coerces input values to numbers and provides flexible handling of empty values (`null` / `undefined`) and invalid inputs.

+Usage forms:
+- `toValidNumber(type, options?)` — pass the base Zod schema as the first argument and options as the second.
+- `toValidNumber(options)` — pass only an options object, where options.type defines the base schema.

 Behavior:
-- Converts values to numbers using Number(val).
+- Converts values to numbers using `Number(val)`.
-- Non-numeric or invalid values are replaced with fallback depending on allow and preserve.
+- Non-numeric or invalid values are replaced with `fallback` depending on `allow` and `preserve`.

 Behavior options:
 | Option    | Description                                                                                                         | Default        | Required |